genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 ```
 cloudshell workspace gatk-depth-filter-docker
 ```
-NOTE: Use the Cloud Shell feature to switch between the Terminal (using `Open Terminal`) and the Dditor (using `Open Editor`) where labeled throughtout the remainder of this tutorial.
+With the buttons at the top right, you can toggle between the Terminal (using `Open/Close Terminal`) and the Editor (using `Open/Close Editor`).
+You can also leave them both open at the same time.

 In a Cloud Shell Terminal, navigate into the newly created directory:
 ```
 cd gatk-depth-filter-docker
 ```

-2. Python Script
+2. Python Script - we need to pull in the python script that we want to include next to GATK in our container.

 Using the Cloud Shell Editor, Save a file named `depth_filter.py` in the `gatk-depth-filter-docker` workspace.